suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 ----

 >> Future project steps:
-- Include powershell code for in bulk, read a *.xwm (xWMA format) and write it to wav file.
+- Include Powershell code for in bulk, read a extract *.fuz (container format that holds .lip & .xwm) and extract the xmw file data.
-- Include powershell code for in bulk, read a *.fuz (special xWMA format) and write it to wav file.
+- Include Powershell code for in bulk, read a decode *.xwm (same as Microsoft XAudio2 xWMA format) and convert it to wav file.
 - Make it so, if we detect Powershell version 7+, we process in parallel.

 -----